Why is my car insurance so expensive?

 New and young drivers typically pay more for their car insurance than older, more experienced drivers because they’re statistically more likely to make a claim.
 Drivers who are less skilled behind the wheel pose more of a risk in the eyes of insurance providers.

-[1] 51% of young drivers between 17-24 years old could achieve a quote of up to £1,354 for their car insurance based on Comparethemarket data in November 2022.
+[1] 51% of young drivers between 17-24 years old could achieve a quote of up to £1860.62 for their car insurance based on Compare the Market data in June 2024.

-Why has my car insurance gone up after auto-renewal?
+Why did my car insurance rise after auto-renewal?

-That said, it could just be that you’re getting a poor deal when your car insurance auto-renews, so be sure to shop around to see if you can get a better price elsewhere.
+Or it could simply be that you’re getting a poor deal when your car insurance auto-renews.
+That’s why it’s always worth shopping around to see if you can get a better deal elsewhere.

 Car insurance is an unavoidable expense and you can’t control many of the factors that affect the cost.
 But here’s what you can do to help reduce your premiums: